 Vector images’ largest benefit is that they are infinitely scalable.
 You can make them larger or smaller and they will always remain as crisp as the original.
 Vector images also tend to be harder to work with simply because they are less common.
 The programs that handle them are not generally free.
 With the exception of fonts, and the occasional clip art, you will likely be dealing almost exclusively with raster images, so we’ll start there.

 Pixels, Resolution, and DPI

 To load quickly on an Internet website, many images have their resolution reduced to 72 dpi.
-This is great for websites because the fewer pixels per image, the less information is needed from the website to display the image, which means faster loading times.
+This is great for websites because the fewer pixels per image, the less information is needed to display the image.
+This in turn means faster loading times.
 This low resolution is bad for dollhouse printies though.
 We need high resolution images, otherwise our tiny printies will just be a blurry mess!
 The optimum resolution for our tiny printies is 300 dpi.
-Anything higher on our home printers is just a waste of printing time because the human eye can’t detect the improvement.
+Anything higher is just a waste of printing time because the human eye can’t detect the improvement.
 Higher dpi images do actually take longer to print, so keep that in mind.
-Commercial printers doing books or high-gloss photography often go higher, but unless you have better than 20/20 vision, you’d be hard pressed to see the extra improvement.
-Commonly used dpi numbers that you might run across are 72 dpi, 96 dpi, 144 dpi, 150 dpi, 180 dpi, 240 dpi, 300 dpi, 600 dpi, and 1200 dpi.
+Commercial printers doing books or high-gloss photography often go higher.
+Unless you have better than 20/20 vision, you’d be hard pressed to see the extra improvement.
+Commonly used dpi numbers are 72, 96, 144, 150, 180, 240, 300, 600, and 1200 dpi.